Rex Burkhead Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Season Stats

-- Burkhead has had 94 attempts for a team-leading 356 rushing yards (23.7 per game) and scored three touchdowns.
+- Burkhead has racked up a team-best 356 rushing yards (23.7 per game) with three touchdowns.

 - He's also caught 16 passes for 112 yards (7.5 per game).